Community Events For Kids

 Since 1992, the MSO’s Youth Strings program has both complemented the musical instruction young people receive in their schools as well as provided a large ensemble experience to students who have no access to a school orchestra program.
 The Youth Strings is comprised of approximately 50 students, mainly in grades 6 through 10.
 For more information on the Youth Strings program, visit their website or contact Conductor Matthew Domka at email@example.com.

 Mansfield Youth Theatre (MY Theatre), in collaboration with the Renaissance, is an excellent opportunity for students between the ages of 5 and 18 to gain theatre experience in a nurturing environment, as part of a large production.
 Led by MY Theatre founder and seasoned Youth Theatre Director Dauphne Maloney, offerings for the 2018-19 season include Disney's Aladdin, Jr. and Once on This Island.
-Sensory-friendly performances of these shows will be offered on September 15 and March 23.
-For more information, email firstname.lastname@example.org.
+The sensory-friendly performance of the show Once on This Island will be Saturday, March 23rd at 1:00 p.m.
+This performance is aimed toward patrons on the autism spectrum, and those with other special needs.
+Tickets for this performance are free--but MUST be arranged for in advance through the theatre box office by calling 419-522-2726, Tuesday through Friday, between the hours of noon and 5:00 p.m.
+For more information email firstname.lastname@example.org.

 Renaissance Youth Opera Theatre (RYOT) embraces a child’s curiosity, and gives students in grades 2-12 the chance to explore the world of theatre—whether they are interested in acting, singing, dancing, assisting with lights, helping to create costumes and props, or building the set.
 Under the direction of Lori Turner, RYOT is an intensive experience in which students work directly with experts to learn choreography, music, acting, and technical aspects of the theatre.
 Auditions are held in September and February, and 2018-2019 shows include the jazzy Hot Mikado and Gilbert & Sullivan's Thespis.
 For more information please contact Lori Turner at email@example.com."